Zadok the Priest: Structure

 Zadok the Priest is written for a chorus and orchestra consisting of two oboes, two bassoons, three trumpets, timpani, strings with three violin parts rather than the usual two, and continuo (SS-AA-T-BB scoring), in the key of D major.
 The music prepares a surprise in its orchestral introduction through the use of static layering of soft string textures followed by a sudden rousing forte tutti entrance, augmented by three trumpets.

 The middle section, "And all the people rejoic'd, and said", is a dance form in 3/4 time, with the choir singing chordally and a dotted rhythm in the strings.

 The final section, "God save the King", etc., is a return to common time (4/4), with the "God save the King" section heard chordally, interspersed with the Amens incorporating long semiquaver runs, taken in turn through the six voice parts (SAATBB) with the other parts singing quaver chords accompanying it.
 The chorus ends with a largo plagal cadence on "Alleluia".

 In other contexts

-Tony Britten rearranged "Zadok the Priest" in 1992, using it as the basis for the "UEFA Champions League Anthem".
+Tony Britten rearranged Zadok the Priest in 1992, using it as the basis for the "UEFA Champions League Anthem".

 The song was played during the wedding processional of Crown Prince Frederik of Denmark and Mary Donaldson.
 Their wedding took place on 14 May 2004 at Copenhagen Cathedral.

+Geopolitical context

+When considering the biblical comparisons to the modern British monarchy this coronation anthem becomes a symbol of continuity of the British monarchy for nearly 300 years.
+In The Bible Decoded, author Philippe Bohström claims that, "The...
+Solomonic kingship extends beyond biblical narratives, influencing national identities and monarchies."
+He goes on to explain that the use of this anthem symbolizes the continuity and divine sanction that the British monarchy claims and has done for nearly one thousand years.